When to Hire a CFO: Determining When Your Business Needs One

 • Keeping employee payroll costs low.

 It’s understandable and valid that small business owners consider these reasons and handle their own finances.
 But, as the business grows and expands in the market, management becomes even harder and more comprehensive.
 Consequently, the person responsible for looking after multiple business aspects, while handling finances and bookkeeping at the same time, becomes impractical.
+Consequently, it’s impractical for the same person who manages the day-to-day of the business to also handle finances and bookkeeping.

 In order to alleviate the pressure, some small business owners delegate their financial management to another employee or family member.
 This usually doesn’t work out as the delegated person might not have the expertise to manage the bookkeeping expertly.
 In fact, 60 percent of small-business owners believe they aren’t knowledgeable about finance and accounting.
 The smart entrepreneur anticipates this and understands that the business needs a financial expert.

-Benefits of having a CFO
+Benefits of Having a CFO

 A CFO has the expertise, training, and understanding of a wide range of business models.
 As well as how it makes and spends money.
 With that knowledge and their own experience, a CFO takes over the financial management of a business.

 While a bookkeeper or accountant manages financial statements and day-to-day cash flows, a CFO can do more.
 Along with creating and preparing detailed financial and management statements, a CFO is responsible for forecasting and budgeting.
+Modern CFO responsibilities have evolved to include using financial data to influence operational decisions and collaborating closely with the CEO, making them integral to the company’s overall strategy and value creation.

 Since they have an overarching understanding of internal and external economic factors, they consider taxation, government policies, industrial factors, and various social issues impacting the business’s growth.
 With this insight, a CFO is able to guide the company’s leaders to make better and more well-informed decisions.